heroui-inc/heroui-native/src/components/accordion/accordion.md

 </Accordion>
 ```

 - **Accordion**: Main container that manages the accordion state and behavior.
-Controls expansion/collapse of items, supports single or multiple selection modes, and provides variant styling (default or border).
+Controls expansion/collapse of items, supports single or multiple selection modes, and provides variant styling (default or surface).
 - **Accordion.Item**: Container for individual accordion items.
 Wraps the trigger and content, managing the expanded state for each item.
 - **Accordion.Trigger**: Interactive element that toggles item expansion.
 Built on Header and Trigger primitives, includes press feedback animation.
 - **Accordion.Indicator**: Optional visual indicator showing expansion state.
 Defaults to an animated chevron icon that rotates based on item state.